 Why is teamwork an important skill for government staff?

-Teamworking skills are essential in local authorities and the Civil Service; they go hand-in-hand with effective communication.
-Graduates on a management training scheme will need to work well with their peers and adapt their working style to new team environments as they move around departments and placements.
-They’ll also go on to work within and manage a wide range of teams throughout the rest of their careers.
+Government work often involves teams of people who bring different strengths to a project.
+If you can get along with everyone, you'll make projects more successful and your colleagues happier.
+Plus, if you're on a management training scheme, you'll need to work well with your peers and adapt your working style to new team environments as you move around departments and placements.
+You'll also go on to work within and manage a wide range of teams throughout the rest of your career.

 How to prove you’re a team player